learning-zone/react-basics/README.md

 ## Q. What are the components of react router?

-The main Components of React Router are
+The main components of React router are

+**1. BrowserRouter**:

-* **BrowserRouter**: BrowserRouter is a router implementation that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.
+BrowserRouter is a router implementation that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.
 It is the parent component that is used to store all of the other components.

+**2. Routes**:

-* **Routes**: It\'s a new component introduced in the v6 and a upgrade of the component.
+It\'s a new component introduced in the v6 and a upgrade of the component.
 The main advantages of Routes over Switch that routes are chosen based on the best match instead of being traversed in order.

+**3. Route**:

-* **Route**: Route is the conditionally shown component that renders some UI when its path matches the current URL.
+Route is the conditionally shown component that renders some UI when its path matches the current URL.

+**4. Link**:

-* **Link**: Link component is used to create links to different routes and implement navigation around the application.
+Link component is used to create links to different routes and implement navigation around the application.
 It works like HTML anchor tag.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>